 People are at different places in their prayer life

 Don’t put pressure on anyone to pray in a certain way.
 Give permission for people to pray in their own way.
 However when you pray out loud it gives your kids a model to replicate and they will more than likely pray using phrases you use and repeat the same prayers – that’s ok they will grow.
-Praying with and in front of your children lets them know you care deeply for them and enhances the quality of their spiritual lives.
 As you intentionally make this is continual practice you will see everyone will start to feel comfortable and feel safe praying with each other.

 Prayer is an important component in all households

 Make a commitment to pray.
 Encourage prayer often in your home helping your family discover that you can connect with God ANYTIME, ANYWHERE and ABOUT ANYTHING.
 Lead your kids in prayer so they will learn how to talk to God.